nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 ### SECTION 11 DUTY OF SOLICITORS
-It shall be the duty of every solicitor upon going onto any premises in the municipality upon which a residence as herein defined is located, to first examine the notice provided for in this ordinance, if any is attached, and be governed by the statement contained on any notice.
+It shall be the duty of every solicitor upon going onto any premises in the municipality upon which a residence as herein defined is located, to first examine the notice provided for in this law, if any is attached, and be governed by the statement contained on any notice.

 * (A) Upon reading the sign, the solicitor shall immediately and peacefully depart.
 Any solicitor